google/gemma.cpp/README.md

 **ConfigGemma7B**:

-* `seq_len`: Stores the length of the sequence to be processed.
+* `kSeqLen`: Stores the length of the sequence to be processed.
 It's set to 7168.
-* `vocab_size`: Stores the size of the vocabulary, which is 256128.
+* `kVocabSize`: Stores the size of the vocabulary, which is 256128.
-* `n_layers`: Number of layers in the deep learning model.
+* `kLayers`: Number of layers in the deep learning model.
 It's set to 28.
-* `dim_model`: Dimension of the model's internal representation.
+* `kModelDim`: Dimension of the model's internal representation.
 It's set to 3072.
-* `dim_ffw_hidden`: Dimension of the feedforward and recurrent layers' hidden representations.
+* `kFFHiddenDim`: Dimension of the feedforward and recurrent layers' hidden representations.
 It's set to 16 * 3072 / 2.

 **ConfigGemma2B**:

-* `seq_len`: Stores the length of the sequence to be processed.
+* `kSeqLen`: Stores the length of the sequence to be processed.
 It's also set to 7168.
-* `vocab_size`: Size of the vocabulary, which is 256128.
+* `kVocabSize`: Size of the vocabulary, which is 256128.
-* `n_layers`: Number of layers in the deep learning model.
+* `kLayers`: Number of layers in the deep learning model.
 It's set to 18.
-* `dim_model`: Dimension of the model's internal representation.
+* `kModelDim`: Dimension of the model's internal representation.
 It's set to 2048.
-* `dim_ffw_hidden`: Dimension of the feedforward and recurrent layers' hidden representations.
+* `kFFHiddenDim`: Dimension of the feedforward and recurrent layers' hidden representations.
 It's set to 16 * 2048 / 2.

 These structs are used to configure a deep learning model with specific parameters for either Gemma7B or Gemma2B architecture.
 ```